Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Homework

-Homework is an important part of cognitive behavioural interventions and CBT-I is not an exception.
-Like any other skills, strategies learned during the CBT-I sessions require practice to become a habit.
+Homework is an important part of cognitive behavioural interventions and CBT-I is no different.
+Just like any other skills, the strategies learned during CBT-I sessions require practice to become a habit.

-A daily sleep diary helps to track and understand sleep patterns and treatment progress and determine areas that need more work.
+A daily sleep diary helps to track and understand sleep patterns and treatment progress and it shows areas that need more work.

-Other homework tasks may include improving sleep hygiene practices and questioning dysfunctional thoughts about sleep when they arise.
+Other homework tasks may include improving sleep habits and questioning unhelpful thoughts about sleep when they come up.

 How effective is CBT-I?

-CBT-I can reduce the time it takes to fall asleep and the number of awakenings during sleep.
-This results in an individual increasing the time they stay asleep while in bed (i.e., their sleep efficiency).
-CBT-I has been found to improve insomnia symptoms in up to 80% of individuals with this disorder, and 90% also reduce or stop using sleep medications.
-It is also beneficial for individuals that do not meet full clinical criteria for insomnia and those with mental health disorders (e.g., depressionanxiety and post-traumatic stress disorder) and other health conditions (e.g., cancer).
+CBT-I can help people fall asleep faster and wake up less during the night.
+This means they spend more time sleeping while in bed, which is called sleep efficiency.
+CBT-I has been shown to improve insomnia symptoms in up to 80% for people with this problem, and 90% of them also reduce or stop using sleep medications.
+It is also helpful for people who do not have insomnia but have trouble sleeping, and for those with mental health issues like depression, anxiety and post-traumatic stress disorder, as well as other health conditions like cancer.

-CBT-I has very little side effects, so risks are likely to be mild and may include things such as discomfort (e.g., confronting unhelpful thoughts and behaviours).
-Unlike the use of medication to treat sleep problems (see our fact sheet on Sleeping Tablets), the benefits of CBT-I do not cease at the end of therapy.
-Instead, sleep continues to improve if the learned strategies are used.
-In individuals who, in addition to insomnia, have suffered from depression, pain, fibromyalgia, PTSD, substance abuse, and menopausal hot flashes before CBT-I, improvements in these conditions are also observed.
+CBT-I has very few side effects, so risks are usually mild.
+These might include feeling uncomfortable when dealing with unhelpful thoughts and behaviours.
+Unlike sleep medications (see our fact sheet on Sleeping Tablets), the benefits of CBT-I don’t stop when the therapy ends.
+Sleep keeps getting better if you keep using the strategies you learned.
+People who have insomnia along with other issues like depression, pain, fibromyalgia, PTSD, substance abuse, and menopausal hot flashes also see improvements in these conditions after CBT-I.

 Who provides CBT-I?

-Your GP can also help to create a mental health treatment plan, which currently allows individuals to claim up to 10 individual and 10 group sessions each calendar year through Medicare.
-These sessions can include but are not specific to CBT-I sessions.
-More information about how to obtain a mental health treatment plan can be found here.
+Your GP can also help to create a mental health treatment plan, which lets you claim up to 10 sessions each year through Medicare.
+You can find more information about getting a mental health treatment plan here.

 Digital CBT-I (dCBT-I)

-Online resources vary depending on their purpose and the amount of involvement from a provider.
-There are programs designed to support you while you are working with a sleep clinician (e.g., sleep tracking apps), whereas others are fully automated and require no external input.
-Some programs offer a mix of both, where individuals work through a pre-set program and have an option for a regular consultation with a professional.
+Online resources for sleep health can be different depending on their purpose and how much a provider is involved.
+Some programs support you while you work with asleep clinician, like sleep tracking apps.
+Others are fully automated and don’t need any outside help.
+Some programs offer a mix, where you follow a set program and can also have regular consultations with a professional.

-• A Mindful Way is a 6-week online self-help program developed by Dr Giselle Withers in Australia.
-It is grounded in CBT-I and Mindfulness training principles.
-Mindfulness is particularly helpful to individuals with a high level of pre-sleep worry or rumination and helps to let go of trying to sleep.
-It consists of weekly online interactive 2-hour modules that are completed at your own pace, readings, a course workbook for reflective exercises, downloadable meditation recordings, and weekly quizzes.
-The mindfulness practice of 15-30 minutes is encouraged each day.
+A Mindful Way is a 6-week online self-help program created by Dr. Giselle Withers in Australia.
+It is based on CBT-I and mindfulness training.
+Mindfulness is especially helpful for people who worry a lot before sleep.
+The program includes weekly online interactive 2-hour modules that you can do at your own pace, readings, workbook for exercises, downloadable meditation recordings, and weekly quizzes.
+It encourages practicing mindfulness for 15-30 minutes each day.

-• This Way Up: Managing Insomnia is an Australian free online 4-lession self-paced CBT-I program.
-It was designed to be completed within 2 months, which can be completed either independently, or with support of your existing clinician (e.g., psychologist).
-The self-help version of the program is completely automated and has 5-day lockout periods between lessons to allow time to complete the learning activities and practice new skills.
-The prescribed version of the program allows your regular clinician to view your progress and check in should you require further assistance.
+This Way Up: Managing Insomnia is a free online program from Australia with 4 lessons you can do at your own pace.
+It is meant to be finished in 2 months and can be done alone or with help from your clinician (like a psychologist).
+The self-help version is fully automated and has 5-day breaks between lessons to give you time to do the activities and practice new skills.
+The prescribed version lets your clinician see your progress and check in if you need more help.

-• RESTORE is a web-based interactive program developed by Dr Norah Vincent at Cobalt Therapeutics in the USA and is available both in English and Spanish languages.
-It consists of 7 sessions designed to be completed within 5 weeks, which also include reading downloadable educational materials related to sleep hygiene and between-session practice tasks.
+RESTORE is a web-based interactive program created by Dr. Norah Vincent at Cobalt Therapeutics in the USA.
+It is available in both English and Spanish.
+The program has 7 sessions that you can finish in 5 weeks.
+It also includes downloadable educational materials about sleep hygiene and practice tasks to do between sessions.

-• CBT-I Coach is a free mobile application designed as a digital supplement to assist individuals participating in face-to-face CBT-I therapy.
-The app is based on a therapy manual, Cognitive Behavioral Therapy for Insomnia in Veterans, but can be used by other populations as well.
-The app features include an interactive sleep diary, a sleep schedule “prescription” that can be adjusted by the sleep clinician, customizable reminders for sleep diary logs and hygiene practices, and additional tools like relaxation exercises.
+CBT-I Coach is a free mobile app that helps people who are doing face-to-face CBT-I therapy.
+The app is based on a therapy manual called Cognitive Behavioral Therapy for Insomnia in Veterans, but anyone can use it.
+The app has features like an interactive sleep diary, a sleep schedule that can be adjusted by your sleep clinician, customizable reminders for sleep diary logs and sleep hygiene practices, and extra tools like relaxation exercises.

 Note: The above-mentioned dCBT-I programs have published peer-reviewed research supporting their effectiveness.
 The Sleep Health Foundation does not endorse programs or products, and the above list is provided for information only.